Fallen 7th SFG soldier remembered by Congress and Jimmy John's founder

 Among the GoFundMe donors is Jimmy John Liautaud, founder of the Jimmy John’s chain of sandwich shops.
 Liautaud, who has done similar things previously for military families, did not know Goble but said he made the donation out of respect for U.S. troops.

-“Warriors enable us to be free,” Goble said in an emailed response to questions about his donation.
+"Warriors enable us to be free," Liautaud said in an emailed response to questions about his donation.

 "It’s respect!"
 Liautaud continued.